trifork/cheetah-example-flink/SqlApplicationMode/README.md

 This repository contains a templated flink job.
 Processing is handled by Apache Flink which is a statefull scalable stream processing framework.
 You can find more information about Apache Flink [here](https://flink.apache.org/).

-The flink job consumes messages from a kafka topic with simple messages, enriches these messages and publishes the enriched messages on another kafka topic.
+The flink job consumes messages from a kafka topic with simple messages from two similar topic but with a different field.
+Using the messages of the two input topics apply a modifiable SQL query and output the result into a sink topic.

 ## Project structure